 The Plaza Hotel Entrance (image courtesy of The Plaza Hotel)

 The Plaza Hotel in New York City is a landmark and a Beaux-arts masterpiece, built in 1907 and occupying a prime piece of New York City real estate near the fabled corner of Fifth Avenue and Central Park South.
 While it normally offers a superb and elegant afternoon tea in its dramatic Palm Court with stained glass ceiling, that room is temporarily closed for refurbishment.
+Update: The Palm Court is now open, click here for updated pictures.
 Afternoon Tea is now being offered in The Champagne Bar, but it is not the “featured” event that one would expect to find in the Palm Court.

 Afternoon Tea at Astor Court (image courtesy of St. Regis Hotels)